petr-volkov/ling-lab-guidelines/Guidelines/bioinformatics_guideline.md

 ### Git and remote repositories ###

-- Commit only project ./Scripts folder to the remote repo.
+- Never commit data files and patient information to the repository.
 - Be sure that scripts do not contain any sensitive patient data.
 Use private repository if have doubts.
 - Do not use git-lfs to store files other then scripts.
 It is important that patient-related files do not leave inner network.
 - Main "Scripts" folder should only be updated by 'git' commands.
 If you use any kind of automatic deployment for testing or development purposes, never deploy to the directory of the git repo.
 Create another directory instead.
 For example, if you work on "Scripts" directory and use automatic deployment, deploy to "ScriptDeployment" directory, not to "Scripts" itself.

 (TODO)
-*Think how to organize all github repos*
+*Think how to organize all bitbucket repos*
 *Probably use*

 ### Data ###